Are you planning a visit to Kinnaur and thinking of staying over at Sarahan? This travel guide of Sarahan trip will help you plan the trip perfectly.

 You can get off at Jeori, which is 12 km from Sarahan.
-There, you’ll be able to catch a local bus, that traverses the route to Sarahan frequently or shared jeeps will also be available.
+There, you’ll be able to catch a local bus that traverses the route to Sarahan frequently, or shared jeeps will also be available.
 This journey from Jeori to Sarahan will cost you approximately INR 50 and will take you about an hour or less.

 You should look more details in the article on visiting Kinnaur Valley by public transport.

-A road trip to Sarahan can be made by either hiring a commercial taxi or driving on your own car or bike.
+A road trip to Sarahan can be made by either hiring a commercial taxi or driving in your car or bike.
 Road conditions are quite decent, so you will not face any challenges.
 However, there is a lot of extensive work for widening the highway ongoing between Shimla and Chandigarh – where you might face traffic jams.
 The road conditions deteriorate in Kinnaur Valley once you go further beyond it.

 Taxis for Sarahan